nedap/lein-subscribable-urls/README.md

 Similarly it's worth pointing out that the Github Releases page can serve as a great medium for changelogs.

-## Alternatives

-* An alternative is integrating [lein-ancient](https://github.com/xsc/lein-ancient) into your workflow.
-However upgrading blindly it's not a particularly informed approach, and may lead to security risks ([e.g.](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident)).
-* [lein-nvd](https://github.com/rm-hull/lein-nvd) has a slight overlap with this library, but both plugins are certainly not exclusive.

 ## Installation

 Add: